 This is all about your feelings, emotions and relationships.
 You can think of it as all things related to the heart.

-Some things you can do in the morning to help your emotional well-being include:
+Some things you can do to help your emotional well-being and have a happy morning include:

 New research continues to surface on the science and benefits of gratitude.
 Studies have now proven a multitude of benefits from expressing gratitude; ranging from how it improves relationships, physical and emotional health, sleep, mental stamina, energy and overall happiness.
 I have a simple practice; before I get out of bed in the morning, I think of two things I feel grateful for.
 In the “5 Minute Journal”, one of the first things you do in the morning is write down three things you are grateful for.
 You choose the number- but expressing gratitude for a great way to kick-start the day.